South Korea entry requirements for Libya passport holders

 Transit visa required

-Libya passport holders generally need a transit visa to change planes in South Korea, even if staying airside.
+Libyan passport holders require a visa to transit through South Korea, even if staying airside.
+No visa-free transit is available.

 Exceptions & conditions